xiaofeng-han/AndroidLibs/app/src/main/assets/instruction.md

 - Tap on item to remove
-- Long tap on item to add an item in front of it
+- Long press on item to add an item in front of it